-Applications for places at BCCS will be made on the common application form (CAF) in accordance with the local authority's co-ordinated admission scheme.
+Applications for places at Trinity Academy will be made in accordance with the local authority's co-ordinated admission scheme.
+This means you will need to complete the common application form with your school choices via your home local authority.